News · Cataract surgery · Updated May 2026

 Red flags: when to call the clinic urgently

-Mild scratchiness, watering, light sensitivity and a faint redness are all normal after cataract surgery.
+Mild scratchiness, watering, light sensitivity and faint redness are all normal after cataract surgery.
 The following symptoms are not normal and warrant a same-day call to the operating clinic or attendance at the nearest eye casualty:

 • Sudden or worsening severe eye pain not relieved by paracetamol